Electron affinity: Electron affinities of the elements

 Electron affinity (E_{ea}) vs atomic number (Z).
 Note the sign convention explanation in the previous section.

 Although E_{ea} varies greatly across the periodic table, some patterns emerge.
 Generally, nonmetals have more positive E_{ea} than metals.
 Atoms whose anions are more stable than neutral atoms have a greater E_{ea}.
-Chlorine most strongly attracts extra electrons; neon most weakly attracts an extra electron.
+Chlorine most strongly attracts extra electrons; nobelium most weakly attracts an extra electron.
 The electron affinities of the noble gases have not been conclusively measured, so they may or may not have slightly negative values.

 E_{ea} generally increases across a period (row) in the periodic table prior to reaching group 18.
 This is caused by the filling of the valence shell of the atom; a group 17 atom releases more energy than a group 1 atom on gaining an electron because it obtains a filled valence shell and therefore is more stable.
 In group 18, the valence shell is full, meaning that added electrons are unstable, tending to be ejected very quickly.

 Counterintuitively, E_{ea} does not decrease when progressing down most columns of the periodic table.
 For example, E_{ea} actually increases consistently on descending the column for the group 2 data.
 Thus, electron affinity follows the same "left-right" trend as electronegativity, but not the "up-down" trend.

 The following data are quoted in kJ/mol.